gelexgaray/beautiful-jekyll/_posts/2016-06-28-the_sad_story_of_the_orphaned_ReaderWriterLockSlim.md

 title: "The sad story of the orphaned ReaderWriterLockSlim"
 date: 2016-07-19 14:16:31 +0200
 comments: true
-categories: ["WinDbg", "real case", "post-mortem", ".net internals"]
+tags: ["WinDbg", "real case", "post-mortem", ".net internals"]
 ---
 Another day in the operations arena.
 Everything was working correctly, and performance counters had great values.
 CPU usage was near 0%... system idle.
 Suddenly a phone call and an angry voice from the other side.
 What???
 The system seems down???